-During the Covid-19 pandemic, online became a fundamental channel for retailers.
-Even as overall retail spend decreased, eCommerce sales grew over the previous year.
+It's a well-known fact, online is becoming more and more a fundamental channel for retailers.
+Even as overall retail spend has decreased, eCommerce sales have been steadily growing over the previous years.
 The impressive results may overshadow that eCommerce still represents just a small percentage of total retail sales: in the U.S., the number is as low as 14.5%, according to eMarketer data.

 This means that over 85% of retail still happens in physical stores, which makes a synergy between online and offline key to retail success in the near future.

 Here are eight reasons why you should still invest in your brick-and-mortar store locations.

 1. Customers who pick up items in store buy extra stuff.